 Battersea Dogs and Cats Home:

 Despite these benefits, more people are buying pets than adopting.
-In the PAW Report 2017, only 22% of people said they got their dog from a rescue or rehoming centre.
+In the PAW Report 2018, only 22% of dog owners and 34% of cat owners said they got their dog from a rescue or rehoming centre.

 To increase adoption rates, as well as reduce the number of people abandoning their pets, owners need to be well informed before a new member joins their family.